getify/You-Dont-Know-JS/async & performance/ch1.md

 response 7
 ```

-It's quite possible that an `onscroll` event and an Ajax response event could be ready to be processed at exactly the same moment.
-For example let's visualize the above events in a timeline (each line is a subsequent "time slice"):
+It's quite possible that an `onscroll` event and an Ajax response event could be ready to be processed at exactly the same *moment*.
+For example let's visualize the above events in a timeline:

 ```
 onscroll, request 1